Do YouTubers Get Paid if I Skip Ads?

 - Someone clicks on an ad

-- If they watch more than 30 seconds of an ad
+- If they watch ads for more than 30 seconds

-Since the rate of people that regularly skip ads is so high, you'll need to increase your volume of views for you to start making significant money.
+Since the rate of people that regularly skip ads is so high, you'll need to increase your volume of views for you to start making significant money in spite of skipped ads.

 What Types of Ads are Available?